-What is my wife entitled to in a divorce Australia?
+What is my wife entitled to in a divorce in Australia?

 You will need to be married for at least two years before you can file for a divorce.
 You can apply for a counselling certificate from the court and this will help the court to decide if you can apply for a divorce earlier than the two years.
-You will have to attend counselling and obtain a certificate or if one partner does not you will have to have an affidavit prepared.
+You will have to attend divorce counselling in Melbourne and obtain a certificate, or if one partner does not participate, you will need to have an affidavit prepared.

 You will need to be separated for over 12 months before you can apply for a divorce.
-If you live together under the same roof you may need to provide evidence that you have been separated for the 12 months and still living together.
+If you live together under the same roof, you may need to provide evidence that you have been separated for the 12 months while still living together.

-Divorce is a separate process to a financial settlement and each relationships assets and debts will be divided differently depending on many factors.
+Divorce is a separate process to a financial settlement, and each relationship’s assets and debts will be divided differently depending on many factors.
 Some factors considered are length of marriage, earning capacity, children and maintenance of children, health and age.
-To understand what you are entitled to you will need to seek legal advice to discuss your financial situation.
-Each financial settlement is different, and it is difficult to assess so it best not to compare with friends or family and instead seek advice from a legal separation lawyer.
+To understand what you are entitled to, you will need to seek legal advice to discuss your financial situation.
+Each financial settlement is different and can be difficult to assess, so it is best not to compare with friends or family and instead seek advice from a legal separation lawyer.

 Division of assets will be negotiated through what is called a property settlement in family law.
-You can do this through yourselves, although it is hard for most to work out what they are entitled to.
-If you can’t agree, you can also go through mediation or ultimately court if you can’t agree.
-A family lawyer can help advise you as little or as much as you wish in preparing financial settlements.
-For it to be binding you will need to prepare a binding financial agreement and each party must obtain independent legal advice.
+You can do this yourselves, although it is hard for most to work out what they are entitled to.
+If you can’t agree, you can also go through mediation or ultimately court.
+A divorce lawyer can help advise you as little or as much as you wish in preparing financial settlements.
+For it to be binding, you will need to prepare a binding financial agreement, and each party must obtain independent legal advice.
 Alternatively, you may be seeking spousal maintenance or a court order to divide the assets between you.

-You don’t need a lawyer to obtain a divorce, but you may need advice as you engaging in a court process and there are strict rules about applications, affidavits and responses and how these are filed.
-If you do not follow the court procedures and rules you can make the timeframe longer and the process more complicated.
+You don’t need a lawyer to obtain a divorce, but you may need advice as you will be engaging in a court process and there are strict rules about applications, affidavits and responses and how these are filed.
+If you do not follow the court procedures and rules, you can make the timeframe longer and make the process more complicated.

-Each property split is calculated differently for each couple and you will need professional advice to determine what you or your wife are entitled to in a divorce.
+Each property split is calculated differently for each couple, and you will need professional advice to determine what you or your wife are entitled to in a divorce.
 There are no two identical property splits.
-Generally speaking the longer the divorce the closer to a 50/50 asset split, however there are many factors that can mean one person gets more than another, such as earning capacity, health, children, age, inheritance or gifts and many other factors.
-Read the full list on what a court considers when deciding on financial settlements for separating couples HERE.
+Generally speaking, the longer the marriage, the closer there is to a 50/50 asset split, however there are many factors that can mean one person gets more than another, such as earning capacity, health, children, age, inheritance or gifts and many other factors.
+Read the full list on what a court considers when deciding on financial settlements for separating couples here.

-No adultery isn’t considered in your divorce proceedings.
-Australia introduced “no fault” divorce in 1975 and as such the reason why you are divorcing are not considered by the court.
+No, adultery isn’t considered in your divorce proceedings.
+Australia introduced “no fault” divorce in 1975, which means the reason why you are divorcing is not considered by the court.
 The Court only needs to be satisfied that the marriage is finished and that you won’t be reconciling the relationship.